AntonRagot/MachineLearning2019/project2/README.md

  ```
  pip3 install nltk
  ```
- Then, you need to download the `WordNetLemmatizer` we use:
+ Then, you need to download the `WordNetLemmatizer` we use.
+Download it using:
  ```
  python3 code/initialize.py
  ```